hashicorp/terraform-provider-azurerm/website/docs/r/windows_virtual_machine_scale_set.html.markdown

 * `health_probe_id` - (Optional) The ID of a Load Balancer Probe which should be used to determine the health of an instance.
 Changing this forces a new resource to be created.
 This is Required and can only be specified when `upgrade_mode` is set to `Automatic` or `Rolling`.

 * `identity` - (Optional) A `identity` block as defined below.

+* `license_type` - (Optional) Specifies the type of on-premise license (also known as [Azure Hybrid Use Benefit](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-windows-hybrid-use-benefit-licensing)) which should be used for this Virtual Machine Scale Set.
+Possible values are `Windows_Client` and `Windows_Server`.
+Changing this forces a new resource to be created.

 * `max_bid_price` - (Optional) The maximum price you're willing to pay for a low-priority VM Scale Set, in US Dollars; which must be greater than the current low-priority price.
 If this bid price falls below the current low-priority price the Virtual Machines in the Scale Set will be evicted using the `eviction_policy`.
 Defaults to `-1`, which means that this VM Scale Set should not be evicted for price reasons.